20 Ways to Get Your Kids to Speak Chinese

 Although my children and I mainly speak Chinese together now, I’ll never forget how difficult it was in the beginning.

-A few years ago when my daughter and I began to learn Chinese together, it took us almost a year to break the English habit and get in the rhythm of talking in Chinese.
+A few years ago, when my daughter and I began to learn Chinese, it took us almost a year to break the English habit and get into the rhythm of talking in Chinese.

 Try this: How to Make the Switch from Dominant to Minority Language